kkv263/astroblog/src/content/blog/case-study-portfolio.md

 I didn't spend much time on this portfolio (2 weeks just about) and am looking to try a different approach in the future.
 Make a big portfolio with a BIG WOW factor that I can keep adding onto over the years.

-Maybe in the next 5 years I can revisit and create a new portfolio with better art and 3d shenanigans.
+Maybe in the next 2-5 years (I should still be around 👀) I can revisit and create a new portfolio with better art and 3d shenanigans.
 See you then!